 Globally, regulatory interventions, as they pertain to the consumer, have been driven by the non-economic rationale of supporting individual well-being aimed at mitigating problems involving child pornography, cyberbullying, the sale of personal data, data breaches, and many other online threats.
-Some of the broad regulatory interventions include legislated notice and take down; transparency reporting; complaints mechanisms; co-regulation; education and digital literacy initiatives; criminalising specific types of online content; filtering/ISP level blocking; and duty of care obligations have been employed in other jurisdictions.
+Some of the broad regulatory interventions include legislated notice and take down; transparency reporting; complaints mechanisms; co-regulation; education and digital literacy initiatives; criminalising specific types of online content; filtering/ISP level blocking; and duty of care obligations.